 The Fashion Design & Technology Program is a limited intake program with first year seats available each Fall intake.
 Once you have completed your application, you will receive instructions on how to submit your Portfolio through an online submission platform.
 Eligible applicants who have met the application and documentation submission requirements will be contacted for an online portfolio review session.
 Portfolio Requirements are further detailed below: Please contact firstname.lastname@example.org if you have an questions about these items.

 Statement of Interest: Use the provided form to share your interest in pursuit of fashion education.
 This will include background interest in fashion and other creative pursuits.
 Please also expand on goals and aspirations of your future career in the apparel industry.

 CV / Resume: In addition to paid employment, also indicate volunteer and extra-curricular activities.
 Expand on a list of skills such as specific computer applications, handcrafts, fine arts and any prior experience in the apparel industry.
 Preference will be given to applicants with prior fashion experience, paid or volunteer.

 References: Include a total of two, aim for one academic and one personal or professional.
 A reference might be a teacher, coach, employer, supervisor, mentors or other who can speak to your strengths, skills and suitability to the program.
-Please direct your reference to the following link to complete their references for you.
+Please follow the instructions on Slideroom for how to submit your reference letters.
 Remember to give your references enough time to complete this.